 With the Call History Monitoring feature, you can see the target phone’s call history data.
 All calls, including incoming, outgoing, deleted, and missed calls, will be displayed on the screen.
 The contact info, phone number, duration, and the time and date of the calls made are also shown.

-uMobix syncs with the device every 5 minutes, so you’re always in touch with the happenings as close to real-time as possible.
+uMobix syncs with the device every 5 minutes, so call logs are updated regularly and you’re always in touch with the happenings as close to real-time as possible.

 As mentioned above, knowing who your child is in contact with is a powerful tool that can keep them safe.
-Whether you suspect something as serious as your child being bullied or as simple as them staying up past their bedtime, uMobix’s close-to-real-time call monitoring feature has everything you need.
+Whether you suspect something as serious as your child being bullied or as simple as them staying up past their bedtime, uMobix’s close-to-real-time call monitoring feature seems to have everything you need.

 Text Messages Monitoring